<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 • Stone

-These are just a few of the available options for flooring, select the material that fits your budget and lifestyle goals.
-Consider how the sunroom will be used.
-People will likely be coming in from the back yard, they might have just gotten out of the pool or come in from a hike.
+Select the material that fits your budget and lifestyle goals, and consider how the sunroom will be used.
+People will likely be coming in from the backyard; they might have just gotten out of the pool or come in from a hike.
 It might make sense to select a flooring that looks aesthetically pleasing but is easy to clean, for example.
-Carpeting, for example is seldomly used for sunroom flooring (In Tilghman Builders experience).

-Here at Tilghman Builders, we specialize in home remodeling and renovations, serving homes like yours in Bucks County and Montgomery County for over 35 years.
-If you are considering adding a gorgeous sunroom to your home, give us a call for a consultation.
-We look forward to creating a sunroom you can enjoy with your loved ones.
+Here at Tilghman Builders, we specialize in home remodeling and renovations, serving homes like yours in Bucks County and Montgomery County for over 40 years.
+If you’re considering a home addition, request a free sunroom cost estimate.
+We look forward to creating a space you can enjoy with your loved ones.